-But if your dog has thyroid issues, you probably shouldn’t worry about broccoli sprouts … studies on rats show they protect against thyroid damage and inflammation.
-And if feeding other cruciferous veggies, steaming them can remove up to 2/3 of the goitrogens.
+So even if your dog has thyroid issues, you probably shouldn’t worry about broccoli sprouts … studies on rats show they protect against thyroid damage and inflammation (16).
+And if you’re feeding your dog other cruciferous veggies, steaming them can remove up to 2/3 of the goitrogens.

 Other Sulforaphane Risks

 Overall, the risks for sulforaphane are largely outweighed by the benefits.
 But there are couple of watch-outs for some dogs.

 Large amounts of cruciferous veggies can cause digestive upset.
 This might be due to their ability to reduce pathogenic bacteria populations, but it’s a good idea to start with smaller amounts.